Shafiqul Islam (police officer): Early life

 Islam was born on 30 October 1962 at Alamdanga in Chuadanga District of the then East Pakistan (now Bangladesh).
 He graduated in agriculture from Sher-e-Bangla Agricultural University in 1984.
-He joined Bangladesh Police force on 20 December 1987 through 8th BCS Examination.
+He joined the Bangladesh Police force on 20 December 1987 through the 8th BCS Examination.

 Career

-Islam joined the Bangladesh Police as the assistant superintendent of police through 8th BCS.
-In his career he served as superintendent of railway police of Saidpur, Narayanganj District, 8th Armed Police Battalion of Sylhet District, Patuakhali District, Police Staff College, 2nd Armed Police Battalion of Chittagong District, Sunamganj District and Comilla District.
+Islam joined the Bangladesh Police as the assistant superintendent of police through the 8th BCS.
+In his career he served as superintendent of railway police of Saidpur, Narayanganj District, 8th Armed Police Battalion of Sylhet District, Patuakhali District, Police Staff College, 2nd Armed Police Battalion of Chittagong District, Sunamganj District, and Comilla District.

 Being additional deputy inspector general, Islam served as additional commissioner of police, Chittagong Metropolitan Police.
-Later as DIG he served as commissioner of Chittagong Metropolitan Police.
+Later, as DIG, he served as commissioner of Chittagong Metropolitan Police.
 He had previously been the deputy inspector general of Chittagong Range and Dhaka Range.
 In 2015, he was transferred from commissioner of Chittagong Metropolitan Police to the deputy inspector general of Telecommunication & Information Management.

-After being promoted to the rank of additional inspector general, he served as additional IG of Anti-Terrorism Unit, additional IG (HRM) at Police Headquarters and additional IG of Criminal Investigation Department.
-He had been appointed chief of Criminal Investigation Department in May 2019.
-He took the charge of commissioner, Dhaka Metropolitan Police on 7 September 2019.
+After being promoted to the rank of additional inspector general, he served as additional IG of the Anti-Terrorism Unit, additional IG (HRM) at Police Headquarters, and additional IG of the Criminal Investigation Department.
+He had been appointed chief of the Criminal Investigation Department in May 2019.
+He took the charge of commissioner, Dhaka Metropolitan Police, on 7 September 2019.

-He was elected president of Bangladesh Police Service Association in January 2020.
+He was elected president of the Bangladesh Police Service Association in January 2020.
 In October 2021, his term at the Dhaka Metropolitan Police was extended by one year.
 He reported to the media that some citizens of Bangladesh had gone to Afghanistan to join the Taliban.
 He retired from active police service on 29 October 2022.
-He has been appointed as member of the Bangladesh Public Service Commission (BPSC) on 12 May 2023.
+He has been appointed as a member of the Bangladesh Public Service Commission (BPSC) on 12 May 2023.